 The Academy is dedicated to meeting the needs of the busy practitioner.
-Those interested in attaining or renewing the Fellow of the Academy designation will have multiple opportunities to meet their educational requirements at the 38th Academy Annual Meeting & Scientific Symposium.
-Attendance at four of the following courses will count as one Certificate Program for Professional Development.
+Those interested in renewing the Fellow of the Academy designation will have multiple opportunities to meet their educational requirements at the Academy Annual Meeting & Scientific Symposium.
+Attendance at four Organized Sessions will count as one Certificate Program for Professional Development.

 To learn more about the Fellow program and determine your eligibility, visit www.oandp.org/fellow.

 |Time||Program Code||Thursday, March 2|

 Elaine Owen, MSc, SRP, MSCP; Keith Smith, CO, LO, FAAOP; Deborah Gaebler-Spira, MD

 This session presents a comprehensive review of patients with joint angle challenges.
 Speakers will discuss treatment options for addressing spasticity and joint contracture and review how joint angle challenges affect the orthotic prescription.
 Topics include spasticity management, optimal kinematic alignment and movement patterns, and static progressive versus dynamic bracing.